Al-Hydra/GodHand-Noesis-Plugin/README.md

 Open Noesis folder then plugins then python and put the plugin there.
 Once you've done that open noesis and load any .dat file like pl00.dat
 # TODO
-1. Add support for textures
+1. ~Add support for textures~
+2. Load materials
-2. Add support for skeletons
+3. Add support for skeletons
-3. Add support for big .dat files
+4. Add support for big .dat files